 At MITSUBA, if it is determined that an emergency situation that could affect the supply of products to customers has occurred, the Risk Management Officer will activate the BCP and establish a disaster response headquarters.
 Under the direction of the Chief of the Countermeasures Headquarters, the departments in charge and related departments work together to ensure a swift response.

-In order to contribute to the creation of a prosperous automobile society, through management activities centered on transportation equipment related business (*1), MITSUBA believes that protecting the information assets (information entrusted to us by customers, development information including intellectual property, etc.) it handles from intentional or accidental threats is an extremely important responsibility.
+MITSUBA Group believes that protecting the information assets (information entrusted to us by customers, development information including intellectual property, etc.) that it handles from intentional or accidental threats is an extremely important responsibility through its management activities centered on the transportation equipment-related business (*1) in order to contribute to the creation of a prosperous automotive society.

-MITSUBA aims to meet the expectations of society and become a trusted company by protecting information assets in order to achieve “provide pleasure and peace of mind to the people of the world“ as stated our mission statement (*2), and to establish a Basic Policy on Information Security that we will comply with.
+MITSUBA Group aims to meet the expectations of society and become a trusted company by protecting information assets in order to achieve “provide pleasure and peace of mind to the people of the world” as stated in our Mission Statement (*2), and to establish the MITSUBA Group Basic Policy on Information Security that we will comply with.

-(*1) Transportation equipment related business: Business centered on electrical components for automobiles and motorcycles and other vehicles that apply such technologies.
+(*1) Transportation equipment-related business: Business centered on electrical components for automobiles, motorcycles, and other vehicles that apply such technologies.

-- Applies to information assets handled by MITSUBA and information assets entrusted to us by customers.
+- Applies to information assets handled by the MITSUBA Group and information assets entrusted to us by customers.

 MITSUBA will establish and comply with internal regulations based on laws and various norms related to promoting information security and management.

-MITSUBA will regularly conduct security education according to duties and operations for personnel (*1) who handle information, will make them aware of the importance of information assets, and will ensure that such assets are properly used.
+MITSUBA will regularly conduct security education according to job duties and operations, will make them aware of the importance of information assets, and will ensure that such assets are properly used.

 MITSUBA will take appropriate human, physical, and technical measures against various risks caused by threats such as loss, destruction, falsification, leakage of confidential information, and unexpected service interruption.

-MITSUBA will continuously improve this basic policy and related internal regulations.
+MITSUBA will continuously improve basic policy and related internal regulations.

 MITSUBA has established the “Group Information Infrastructure Utilization Guidelines” to prevent significant impacts on information assets (especially data), information networks, and information security, and to ensure the appropriate and smooth use of information infrastructure for personnel who handle information of the entire Group, including domestic and overseas affiliates.